Photo courtesy of Bruce Hunt, www.brucehuntimages.com

 historic downtown?
 We've got 'em!

-1. The Reeves Theater is being renovated into a 300-seat live music venue scheduled to open in fall 2017!
+1. The Reeves Theater is being renovated into a 300-seat live music venue scheduled to open NOVEMBER 2017!

 2. Imported chocolates, coffee shops, and downtown bakeries.